gonit-dev/jws-indonesia/README.md

 ```

 **Features:**
-- ✅ CORS enabled
-- ✅ No authentication required
-- ✅ No rate limiting
 - ✅ Real-time data (no caching)
 - ❌ HTTP only (no HTTPS)
-- ❌ Local network only

 **Integration Notes:**
 1. Set timeout 5-10 detik untuk request yang aman